MicroPyramid/knol-bits/Celery/README.rst

 Usage
 =====
+The following are the basic steps to configue and use celery

 - Choosing and installing a message broker.
 - Installing Celery and creating your first task
 - Starting the worker and calling tasks.